Michigan Occupational Therapy Association

 For questions, please contact the MiOTA office at (517) 267-3918 or email office@miota.org.

-September Foisy is an Occupational Therapy Assistant (OTA) student at Grand Rapids Community College (GRCC), set to graduate in the Spring of 2025.
-She served as the 2024 Secretary of the Student Occupational Therapy Association (SOTA) at GRCC and appreciated the opportunities it provided to engage with the community.
+Close-up of a smiling person with long light brown and blonde hair, outdoors with a softly blurred green backgroundAbigail (Abbey) Huff is an Occupational Therapy Assistant (OTA) student at Grand Rapids Community College (GRCC) with an anticipated graduation in Spring 2026.
+She served as the 2025 Secretary of the Student Occupational Therapy Association (SOTA) at GRCC and is grateful for the opportunity to collaborate with fellow executive board members while gaining meaningful leadership experience.

 MiOTA Student Scholarship Committee: